Batting for a draw

 • In 1960, the match between the West Indies and Australia ended with this score.

-• After 26 years, the Australians also had a tie, and they met with the Indian national team this time.
+• In 1986 the Australians also had a tie, and they met with the Indian national team this time.

 At the same time, draws are much more common in cricket.
-For example, let’s look at the statistics of matches of the famous series The Ashes.
-Immediately 91 matches between the national teams of Australia and England ended without a winner, and the series also recorded draws six times.
+For example, in the legendary Ashes series between England and Australia, 91 matches have ended in a draw.
+The series itself has also been drawn six times.

-Can there be other results in cricket besides a win, a loss, a draw and a tie?
-Yes, sometimes you can see the inscription “No result”.
+Aside from wins, losses, draws, and ties, another possible outcome is “No Result”.
 Most often, it appears if weather conditions interfere with the match (most often rain).
 In this case, the weather does not allow the teams to play a certain number of overs, after which it would be possible to identify the winner:

 • In 50 over cricket, teams must play at least 20 overs.